my-rna-health/rna-seq/README.md

 ==========================================

 This repository containers our pipelines, containers and scripts for them.
-Pipelines are written in [WDL language](https://openwdl.org/) and Cromwell is used to run them.
+Pipelines are written in [WDL language](https://openwdl.org/) and Cromwell workflow execution engine is used to run them.

 Running pipelines
 -----------------

 There are three major ways of running any of the pipelines in the repository:
-* with [CromwellClient](https://github.com/antonkulaga/cromwell-client) and Cromwell in server mode
+* with [CromwellClient](https://github.com/antonkulaga/cromwell-client) and Cromwell in server mode (recommended way).
+Documented at [CromwellClient](https://github.com/antonkulaga/cromwell-client) readme file.
 * directly from Swagger API with Cromwell in a server mode
-* with Cromwell or any other WDL-compartible tool in console
+* with Cromwell or any other WDL-compartible tool in the console.
+Documented at [Official cromwell documentation](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/#step-3-running-the-workflow)

 For RNA-Seq pipeline there is also an option to start the pipeline inside the CKAN system.